Alephnaught27/kcwikia-things/quest-syntax.md

 # Kancolle Wikia Quest Syntax / Grammar
 ## Preface
 * This is a general quest description grammar, meant to cover 99% of cases.
 * The purpose of this is to establish consistancy amongst quest descriptions.
-Many older descriptions still exist and contrast greatly in wording compared to newer ones; some of them are worded oddly or ambiguously, which only serves to cause confusion.
-This aims to eliminate that.
+Many older descriptions contrasted greatly in wording between eachother, and some of them were worded oddly or ambiguously, which only served to cause confusion.
+This aims to eliminate that going forward.
 * There will, for sure, be quests that have requirements that do not fall into this grammar.
 In those edge cases, follow the grammar as strictly as possible while including the variant requirements.
 * `<>` denotes terms that are not to be taken literally and are defined in the glossary.
 Examples of each are given where applicable, more will be added as needed.

 ## Composition